Japan Pulp and Paper Company Limited

 Suspension of business due to disruptions in the supply chain caused by wind and flood damage, and resulting decline in sales revenues

-• Request suppliers to establish BCM systems and prepare Business Continuity Plans (BCPs) to mitigate wind and flooding damage
+• Request suppliers to establish BCM systems and prepare Business Continuity Plans (BCPs) to mitigate wind and flood damage

 • Ensure stable procurement by diversifying raw material suppliers and transportation methods